Blue Wahoos’ Home Field is an All-Purpose Venue with a View

 The crack of the bat, the roar of the crowd – it’s almost time for baseball season again at Blue Wahoo Stadium.
 And a spectacular fresh chopped arugula salad, ooey, gooey funnel cake fries, a margarita and a side of sushi.

 Yes, round here, we do baseball and the ballpark experience right.
-Blue Wahoos Stadium (actually Pensacola Bayfront Stadium, for the fact-checkers out there) welcomes back the Blue Wahoos for their sixth season as a Double-A affiliate of the Cincinnati Reds.
+Blue Wahoos Stadium (actually Pensacola Bayfront Stadium, for the fact-checkers out there) welcomes back the Blue Wahoos as a Double-A affiliate of the Cincinnati Reds.

 Blue Wahoos’ fans can reserve traditional modern stadium seats or enjoy games from covered and open-air party decks.
 Or bring a beach blanket and lounge in the grass behind outfield fences.

 Wondering about the food?
 While you can still find the staples of a burger and a dog along with a cold brew at the Starboard Side and Port Side Grills, this award-winning stadium has cuisine worthy of the view.

 So Chopped, a gourmet salad bar based downtown Pensacola, opened last year to serve up some organic goodness at Wahoo games.
 The concept frightened me, so I found caloric comfort at the Philling Station, home of Philly cheesesteaks galore and “The Walkoff,” a meaty merger of a Philly and Italian sausage.

 And of course, (Whole 30 people, turn away), we have the funnel cake fries, cloaked in powdered sugar goodness.